The Moto G Stylus looks too good to cost just $300

 |$949

-Discuss: Moto G Stylus review: It's the best looking Motorola budget phone ever made
+Discuss: Moto G Stylus review: Gorgeous phone with good cameras, but basic stylus

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.